kennyledet/Algorithm-Implementations/README.md

 #Algorithm Implementations

-(note: there is a backstory on my motivation for starting this at the bottom of this README)
+(Note: there is a backstory on my motivation for starting this at the bottom of this README)

+Website coming soon!

+**Update 12/30/13:** I have given the 3 top committers (jcla1, PatrickYevsukov, dalleng) collaborator access.
+This was very well earned, as they have managed to contribute much more to this repo than I have had the time to.

+Again, thanks so much for the consistency guys, it is extremely appreciated.
+It made sense to start with giving these guys collab access for obvious reasons, but I also thank every single person who has even submitted a pull request.
+Without you all, this repository would be nothing.

+To do my part more, I am now working on a web application that will tie things up in a much more fluid way, and help exhibit the algorithms to those who either don't know much about git/github, or just can't be vexed clicking through all the folders.
+This will open the repo up to a much wider audience in general!

 Purpose
 ----------